 Kafue – The Book of David

-The old-timers of Lusaka tell of the days when they were young, back in the 50s and 60s, when they would cut away from their jobs serving her majesties bureaucracy early on the Friday of a long weekend, to be able to leave the flat leafy Jacaranda shaded suburbs of the city by 3 o’clock.
+The old colonialists of Lusaka tell of the days when they were young, back in the 50s and 60s, when they would cut away from their jobs serving her majesties bureaucracy early on the Friday of a long weekend, to be able to leave the Jacaranda shaded suburbs of the city by 3 o’clock.

-Heading out towards Angola on the Great West road, they would deviate to the Northwest at Mumbwa, the shabby dishevelled little town which did, and still does, served as an administrative center in the western province.
+Heading out towards Angola on the Great West Road, they would deviate to the Northwest at Mumbwa, the shabby disheveled little town which did, and still does, served as an administrative center in the western province.

-If they drove at elevated speeds, as young men are want to do, when spurred on by alcohol and a sparse and sympathetic police presence, some hours later, just after it was dark, they would be at the Lubungu pontoon, the gateway to their favorite fishing spots.
+If they drove at elevated speeds, as young men are want to do when spurred on by alcohol and a sparse and sympathetic police presence, some hours later, just after dark, they would be at the Lubungu pontoon, the gateway to their favorite fishing spots.

 On the flat open ground adjacent to the pontoon, with beers already at hand, they would set up camp for the night in the light cast by the headlights of the vehicles until the kerosene Primus lamps could be lit.

-The next morning, as they woke to the clink of the kettle being heated on the wood fire prepared by the servant, who invariably was in attendance, they would slowly extricate themselves from their blankets.
-Still dressed in their khaki shorts and with the coarse cotton fabric of their short-sleeved bush shirts ruffled by their slumber, they would nurse their hangovers.
-Then, just as slowly, they would lace up their leather ‘veldskoen’ shoes, and wander over to warm themselves with their hands spread open towards the heat of the fire.
+The next morning, as they woke to the clink of the kettle being heated on the wood fire, prepared by the servant invariably in attendance, they would slowly extricate themselves from their blankets.
+Still dressed in their khaki shorts and with their cut-sleeved bush shirts ruffled by their slumber, they would nurse their hangovers.
+Then, just as slowly, they would lace up their leather ‘veldskoen’ shoes and saunter over to warm themselves with their hands spread open towards the heat of the fire.

 When the mixed dregs of their beverage and biscuits had been flicked onto the dry grass, and the mugs given to the servant to clean, they would call to the pontoon crew.

-After some haggling as to the ‘incentive’ price needed for an early start, six young men, from the area of Chief Kasempa, would saunter across from their nearby huts.
+After some haggling with the foreman as to the ‘incentive’ price needed for an early start, six local men, from the area of Chief Kasempa, would saunter across from their nearby huts.

-As the crew slowly spread themselves out evenly along the up-stream edge of the pontoon’s hulking platform, they would still be hugging themselves and rubbing the bareness of their forearms to ward off the chill of the air as it seeped down to cover the river with a cloak of early stillness.
+As this crew spread themselves out evenly along the up-stream edge of the pontoon’s hulking platform, they would be hugging themselves and rubbing the bareness of their forearms to ward off the chill of the air as it seeped down to cover the river with a cloak of early stillness.

-As the pressure on their mallets gripped the cable, in chanted unison, their heaves, like those of travail, would slowly edge the hulk of the pontoon, and its burdens, like some prehistoric beast through the swaddling mists on the broad surface of the river.
+As the pressure on their mallets gripped the cable, in chanted unison, their heaves would slowly edge the hulk of the pontoon with its burdens, like some prehistoric beast across the broad surface of the river.

-Reaching the far bank, looking over their shoulders, the young men would note that it wouldn’t take long for the unfurling rays of the crimson orb at the eastern edge of the enormous sky to dissolve the mists as they heralded the advent of a new day.
+Reaching the far bank, looking Eastward over their shoulders, the young visitors might note that it wouldn’t take long for the unfurling rays of the sun’s crimson orb to dissolve the mist, heralding the advent of a new day.

-Once across the young men would be outside the boundary of the National Park.
+Once across, they would be outside the boundary of the National Park.
 Now they could head a tad further, as the road edged north towards the next pontoon, over the Lunga, and on to Kasempa.
-They could cut back to meet the river further upstream, or simply camp on the far side where they would launch the boats using the pontoon beach head as a ramp.
+They could cut back to meet the river further upstream, or simply camp on the far side where they would launch their boats using the pontoon beach head as a ramp.

 Either way, here on its clear and eddying currents, the young men would spend the next few days, largely unaware of the hindsight that would in six decades, allow them to realize that they had been in one of the Gardens of Eden.

 Six decades later, the winds of time and change would have blown away the youth of these men.
-Those gusts of change would be of such significance that, just as the gusts of August scatters the leaves of the gracious spreading Jacaranda’s, the old timers too, would mostly have been scattered far from that garden of delight.
+Those gusts would be of such significance that, just as the swirls of August scatters the leaves of the gracious Jacarandas, so too would it have scattered the vigor of those once young men.

-Uncannily it was at a wedding on the other side of the world where, like an ancient mariner, one of those old men, recognizing my accent, had tugged at my sleeve.
-He would not let go until he had finished his tankard of beer, and told me of those halcyon days when as a young man, he had fished in paradise.
+Strangely, it was at a wedding on the other side of the world where, like an ancient mariner, one of those old men, recognizing my accent, had tugged at my sleeve.
+He would not let go until he had finished his tankard of beer, and told me of those halcyon days when as a young man, he played in paradise.

-As I listened to his tale, I wondered if I should tell him that despite it all, not all of his paradise was lost.
+As I listened to his tale, I wondered if I should tell him that despite everything, not all of his utopia was lost.

-Should I tell him that now, sixty years later, just as it was still confined within the flat sprawl of his mind, the streets of his memories are still adorned with the leafy crowns of the Jacarandas.
+Should I tell him that now, sixty years later, as it was confined within the flat sprawl of his mind, the streets of his memories are still adorned with the leafy crowns of the Jacarandas?
 That some of those same trees, with six more decades of growth, now arch across the roads like the buttressed ceilings of a cathedral.

-Should I tell him that only a few months before, I had camped for the night on the south bank of the pontoon, where, sheltered from the chill of the air in my sleeping bag, I had lain awake listening to the clink of the kettle.
+Should I tell him that only a few months before, I had camped for the night on the south bank of the pontoon, where awakening while still sheltered from the chill air in my sleeping bag, I had lain listening to the clink of the kettle.

-Should I relate that, in the brief dimness that precedes an African dawn, I was an audience to nature’s symphony, as it had sounded here for thousands of years, unspoiled by man…the snort of an impala, the bark of a baboon, the wild bray of a Hadeda Ibis taking flight.
+Should I relate that, in the brief dimness that precedes an African dawn, I was an audience to nature’s symphony, as it had sounded there for thousands of years, unspoiled by man…the snort of an impala, the bark of a baboon, the wild bray of a Hadeda Ibis taking flight.
 Or maybe it was the last call of a Scops Owl before it hid away for the day from the mobbing of other birds.
-And the most beautiful of them all, the Heuglin’s Robin, in the same thicket as that of the old man’s memory, with its call rising, rising, to crest in a crescendo as climactic as any passion, long since lost amongst the decades of the old man’s exile.
+And the most beautiful of them all, I had heard the Heuglin’s Robin, in the same thicket as that of the old man’s memory, with its call rising, rising, to crest in a crescendo as climactic as any passion lost long ago amongst the decades of the old man’s exile.

 But then, I realized that the old man wasn’t alone in his exile.
-I had recently commenced my own, and who would be around in future decades to listen to my stories of a rusted hulk plying across a river, and a bird singing in the thickets of my own mind.
-After all, already I’m unsure if I can recall the precise facts or truth of what once was.
+I had recently commenced my own, and who would be around in future decades to listen to my stories of a rusted hulk plying across a river, and a bird singing in the thickets of my own mind?

 Hence, dear reader, before all the leaves of my memories fall away like the discarded flutterings of the Jacarandas, I have attempted to record this narrative of halcyon days spent in an African Eden